keesiemeijer/post-type-calendar/README.md

 All (third-party) packages are included in the `src/Dependencies` directory by [Mozart](https://github.com/coenjacobs/mozart).
 Mozart installs the packages there automatically after using `composer update` or `composer install`.

 ## Creating a new build ##
-To compile the plugin (without all the development files) use the following commands:
+To compile the plugin (without all the development files) go to the the `post-type-calendar` directory and use the following commands.
 ```bash
 # Install Grunt tasks
 npm install